OCA/manufacture/mrp_production_serial_matrix/README.rst

 then proceed as follows:

 1. Click on the button "Serial Numbers Matrix".
-2. Fill the *Finished Product Serials Numbers*.
-As you fill them you will see how the matrix below is updated.
+2. Fill the *Finished Product Serials Numbers* and click "Next".
 3. Fill the matrix.
 The matrix is composed of one row per final serial number and one column per component serial number or lot needed to complete the production.